-If you run an e-commerce site, you will be aware that having a ranking at the top of search engines is a high priority.
-It gives you better visibility and a competitive edge among your other business competitors.
+If you manage an e-commerce site, you understand how important it is to rank at the top of search engines.
+It improves your visibility and gives you a competitive advantage over your competitors.

 Why SEO Is Important for Your eCommerce Site

-When done right, e-commerce optimization strategies will help you rank highly, and your pages will provide the best solutions to a user’s search intent.
-Optimizing eCommerce sites can yield an ongoing, free source of high-converting organic traffic to your site.
+E-commerce optimization tactics, when done correctly, can help you rank higher and deliver the greatest solutions to a user’s search intent.
+Optimizing eCommerce sites can provide you with a steady stream of free, high-converting organic traffic.

 Keyword Research for e-commerce Websites